 This diverse team of experts includes talented scientists and researchers who show a passion and interest in science.
 The team works collectively, with a willingness to learn from one another, to make an impact in a field that saves lives.

 Rosa Lapalombella, PhD

 Lindsey Brinton, PhD

 Breakthroughs and Discoveries

-The OSUCCC – James Lapalombella Lab is dedicated to intensive research designed to discover translational therapies for chronic lymphocytic leukemia and Richter’s syndrome.
+The OSUCCC – James Lapalombella Lab is dedicated to intensive research designed to discover translational therapies for CLL and Richter’s syndrome.

 Additionally, these scientists and research experts also focus on sickle cell anemia, a complicated and difficult blood disorder mediated by a single-point gene mutation.

 Because researchers have discovered there is a form of globin that is expressed in the fetus but not in an adult, scientists in the Lapalombella Lab are working toward restructuring the chromatin so that this form of globin can be expressed during adult life.
 If this is accomplished, these experts can find a way to improve and understand the re-expression, therefore progressing treatment for this painful disease.